techCarpenter/brianjdevries.com/src/now.md

 title: "What I'm doing now"
 description: "What Brian DeVries is up to right now.
 This page is updated frequently so people can see the latest in my life."
 layout: page.njk
+eleventyNavigation:
+  key: "Now"
+  title: "What Brian is doing now"
+  order: 400
 lastModified: 2024-03-22
 showNewsletterForm: false
 ---